martin-fleck/momot/casestudy/emfrefactor/index.md

 ### Complete example configuration
 ```
-The configuration will be available until 15 October.
+The configuration will be available by 15 October.
 ```